kyawminkhant-hub/bare-metal-stm32/README.md

 ## Target Platform

 In this guide, [STM32 NUCLEO-F411RE](https://www.st.com/en/microcontrollers-microprocessors/stm32f411re.html) development board is used as an example.
 On board [ST-LINK](https://www.st.com/en/development-tools/st-link-v2.html) can be used for flashing and debugging the firmware.
-It's recommended to update the [ST-Link firmware](https://www.st.com/en/development-tools/stsw-link007.html) before using it.
+It's recommended to update the [ST-Link firmware](https://www.st.com/en/development-tools/stsw-link007.html) before use.

 ## Documentations